TABLE OF CONTENTS

 Business Benefits

-If you already have a Cash App personal account, why do you need to open a business account to receive payments from customers?
+If you already have a Cash App personal account, why do you need to open a business account to receive customer payments?
 The most important reason is for you, the platform, and your bank to remain legally compliant with IRS tax reporting regulations.
 Cash App prohibits using a personal account to receive payments for goods and services.
 If the platform suspects you are using your personal account incorrectly, you’ll be suspended.

 In addition, using a business account simplifies income tax reporting since Cash App automatically issues a Form 1099-K for business income exceeding $600 annually.

 Cash for Business also gives merchants access to a suite of extended features.
-Besides accepting payments from customers, you can send invoices, issue refunds, and set up recurring payments.
-You can track transactions in real-time and easily monitor your cash flow.
-This allows you to keep an eye on expenses and spot any discrepancies or errors.
+Besides accepting customer payments, you can send invoices, issue refunds, and set up recurring payments.
+You can track transactions in real time and easily monitor your cash flow.
+This allows you to monitor expenses and spot any discrepancies or errors.
 Cash App’s reporting tools generate financial reports and export data to other programs for analysis.

 How Does a Cash App Business Account Work?